How To Enjoy Sexual Intimacy With Your Spouse Again

 This is a powerful way for you to learn more about each other, each other’s bodies and each other’s sexual needs.
 This practice is done with all the lights on and eyes open.
 When you commit to this practice of sexual healing you begin to really see each other.

+Stop focusing on having an orgasm and start focusing on just BEING with each other.
 You learn to share your bodies with each other in a more intimate, caring way.
 Great things can happen when you learn how to be present and give to your lover in this way since there is no pressure to “get somewhere.”
 Instead, this practice is a process of simply sharing healing touch with each other.

 In conclusion, you don’t have to be a couple that has lost the juice.
 The juice simply needs to be cultivated regularly but in a different way.
 In a way that brings more vitality to each other’s bodies and more intimacy between each other’s hearts.
 Don’t lose touch with each other.
 And I do mean touch.
 Become each other’s healers.
 When you do the sexual intimacy will follow.
 You will experience sexual intimacy with your spouse again on a deeper level.